Table of Contents

 Once our updated policies have been Board approved, the approved policies will be added to this document, and the sample policies will be deleted.

 Visitors (1250), amended to prohibit most visitors during the pandemic recovery.
-Visitors may be admitted only upon the approval of the principal and must observe social distancing rules and wear face masks while in school.
+Visitors may be admitted only upon the approval of the principal (this can be a blanket approval; for example, the principal may approve of inviting parents to attend IEP meetings in person) and must observe social distancing rules and wear face masks while in school.

 Operation and Maintenance of Plant (3510), amended to include cleaning and disinfecting measures outlined in the guidance for facilities and school buses.